livetocode/tabular-data-differ/README.md

 console.log(stats);
 ```

-Note that you provide username/password in the URL object if you need basic authentication.
+Note that you can provide the username/password in the URL object if you need basic authentication.

 ### Diff 2 CSV files and produce a JSON file